Xtrmmax/ena-ai-recursion-maxine-harvey/archive/EXECUTIVE_SUMMARY.md

 ---

 ## Overview
-This portfolio documents my transition from a non-technical founder with minimal coding experience to independently building functional AI systems — from fine-tuning a large model to designing a deterministic behavioral engine.
+This portfolio documents my transition from a non-technical founder with minimal coding experience to independently building functional AI systems; from fine-tuning a large model to designing a deterministic behavioral engine.

 > Before 2025, I had never fine-tuned a model or built anything in Python beyond Day 8 of “100 Days of Code.”
 > Using “vibe coding” and iterative debugging with AI assistants, I set up my local environment, trained a custom model, and later engineered a calendar system with over ten interdependent mathematical mechanisms.
-> I still don’t know all the technical terminology — but I know how to structure problems, build momentum, and make complex systems work.
+> I still don’t know all the technical terminology but I know how to structure problems, build momentum, and make complex systems work.

 ---